simple-crypto/simple-website/vision.md

 formal definitions and reductions to well analyzed mathematical assumptions have increased the understanding and confidence in modern encryption schemes (see for example [\[B+97\]](#B+97) for the case of symmetric encryption).
-As a result, in a vast majority of the use cases, the recommended practice in 2020 is to use open standardized algorithms and modes of operation rather than closed-source ones.
+As a result, in a vast majority of the use cases, the recommended practice in 2020 is to use open and standardized algorithms and modes of operation rather than closed-source ones.

 <font size="3">
-<a name="BR97">[B+97]</a> Mihir Bellare, Anand Desai, E. Jokipii, Phillip Rogaway: <em>A Concrete Security Treatment of Symmetric Encryption</em>.
+<a name="B+97">[B+97]</a> Mihir Bellare, Anand Desai, E. Jokipii, Phillip Rogaway: <em>A Concrete Security Treatment of Symmetric Encryption</em>.
 FOCS 1997: 394-403.<br>
 <a name="KR11">[KR11]</a> Lars R. Knudsen, Matthew Robshaw: <em>The Block Cipher Companion</em>.
 Information Security and Cryptography, Springer 2011.
 </font>